adito0/SFTP-RFC913/README.md

 -Invalid account, please specify your User ID first
 ```

-#### PASS <password>
+#### PASS <pass_word>
 This is the final step in the authentication process.
-Invalid passwords can be tested, for brevity they will not be shown henceforth.
+Invalid passwords can be tested, for brevityonly one is shown below.
 The last test will ensure that the password can be asked before an account authentication, and if another account not associated with the password is given, the password for that account will be asked.
 ```
 $ USER admin
 !admin logged in